symfony-cmf/symfony-cmf-docs/bundles/block/introduction.rst

 * Default settings are stored in the block service;
-* If you use a 3rd party bundle you might want to change them in the bundle configuration for your application see :ref:`configuration`;
+* If you use a 3rd party bundle you might want to change them in the bundle configuration for your application see :ref:`bundle-block-configuration`;
 * Settings can be altered through template helpers (see example);
 * And settings can also be altered in a block document, the advantage is that settings are stored in PHPCR and allows to implement a frontend or backend UI